taosdata/TDengine/documentation20/en/08.connector/docs.md

 Note:

 - The TDengine dynamic library needs to be linked at compiling.
-The library in Linux is [libtaos.so](http://libtaos.so/), which installed at/usr/local/taos/driver.
+The library in Linux is *libtaos.so*, which installed at/usr/local/taos/driver.
 By Windows, it is taos.dll and installed at C:\ TDengine.
 - Unless otherwise specified, when the return value of API is an integer, 0 represents success, others are error codes representing the cause of failure, and when the return value is a pointer, NULL represents failure.

 More sample codes for using C/C++ connectors, please visit https://github.com/taosdata/TDengine/tree/develop/tests/examples/c.